How does a throwing axe allways hit with the blade

 The weight distribution of a throwing axe plays a significant role in its flight path and stability during the throw.
 Ideally, the majority of the weight should be concentrated towards the front of the axe, where the blade is located.
 This forward weight distribution allows for better rotational stability and ensures that the blade leads the axe during the throw.

-See also How to make a battle axe out of paper
+See also How to make a mallet with an axe

 Too much weight towards the handle can result in an unstable and erratic flight path, making it difficult for the blade to hit the target consistently.
 On the other hand, too much weight towards the blade can make the axe difficult to control and may cause the handle to lag behind during the throw.